SeonghwanSeo/molvoxel/README.md

 It requires minimal dependencies, so it's very simple to install and use.
 If you want to use numba version, just install numba additionally.

+If there's a feature you need, let me know!
+I'll do my best to add it.

 ### Dependencies

 - Required